 Of course, there's room at all levels for that.

-Recruiting and hiring for diversity is good.
-In this new blog series about underrepresentation in tech fields (and in the Get Hired podcast and posts) we will share ideas, tips, and philosophies for helping you with that.
+Recruiting and hiring for diversity are good.
+In this new blog series about underrepresentation in tech fields — and in the Get Hired podcast and blog posts — we will share ideas, tips, and philosophies for helping you with that.
 But we would be remiss if we stopped there.
 After all, if we are telling you that you shouldn't stop at “good” — we won't either.

 We often refer to “making room at the table” when we talk about increasing diversity.
 But one has to wonder — which table?